-PLANNING APPLICATION SUBMITTED TO CONVERT GROVE HOTEL TO SOCIAL HOUSING
+PLANNING APPLICATION SUBMITTED TO CONVERT GROVE HOTEL TO FLATS

 New plans revealed for the former Grove pub in Nottingham

 Plans to convert the former The Grove pub into social housing have been submitted.

 The historic pub on Castle Boulevard in the city has been empty for years.
 Now a joint venture between Bmor and Carlton Street Trading could see it converted and extended to create 27 one-and two-bedroom social housing apartments for key workers.

 The Grove was built in 1886 and is included on the list of Local Heritage Assets for its aesthetic and townscape value.

 Plans include extending the building over the current car park.

 Nottingham-headquartered Leonard Design has devised the scheme that they say will preserve the existing character of the building while adding contemporary architectural points of interest.

 James O’Brien, head of planning at Bmor, said: “A key milestone has been achieved with the planning submission for The Grove and we’re delighted to have reached this stage.